pawan67/restaurant-responsive-website/README.md

 # Responsive Restaurant Website

-I made this landing web page for a bank using css html and javascript.
+I made this landing web page for a restauraunt using css html and javascript.